 WHAT ARE THE DIFFERENT KINDS OF CARRIERS?

-Plate carriers are made by a number of different companies such as, Condor, US PALM, CRYE, and Ace Link Armor.
+Plate carriers are made by a number of different companies such as Condor, US PALM, CRYE, and Ace Link Armor.
 Most plate carriers are of the same general design, although each company will throw its own twist on their design in order to make it stand out from the competition, or increase the comfort of the person wearing it.
-For example, Ace Link Armor stands out from the crowd in that it offers its users padding on all Quadrelease plates carriers, regardless if its MOLLE or Laser-cut system.
-Additionally, these plate carriers are also made with quick release tabs that can be pulled on in order to quickly get out of your kit, or to make putting it on that much easier.
+For example, Ace Link Armor stands out from the crowd in that it offers its users padding on all Quadrelease plate carriers, regardless if it’s MOLLE or Laser-cut system.
+Additionally, these plate carriers are also made with quick-release tabs that can be pulled on in order to quickly get out of your kit or to make putting it on that much easier.
 These are features that are not standard and very few other companies offer.
-This increases wearer comfort incredibly as the shoulder straps will no longer cut into the operators shoulders as they were it over long periods of time and run around in it.
+This increases wearer comfort incredibly as the shoulder straps will no longer cut into the operator’s shoulders as they were it over long periods of time and run around in it.

-Another company such as CRYE for example, offers a “jumpable” carriers, which are optimized for lightweight mobility, while still taking comfort as a consideration.
+Another company such as CRYE for example offers “jumpable” carriers, which are optimized for lightweight mobility, while still taking comfort into consideration.
 These attempt to increase the effectiveness of the operator by reducing the weight as much as possible while not compromising on front and back armor protection.
 However, unlike the Ace Link Armor Quadrelease plate carrier (which offers additional side protection), these do not have the ability to hold side armor panels.

 WHO WEARS PLATE CARRIER?

-Another thing to consider when purchasing a plate carrier is the camouflage pattern, or type of environments you plan on being in.
+Another thing to consider when purchasing a plate carrier is the camouflage pattern or type of environment you plan on being in.
 If you live in the swampy marshes of the deep south and purchase ALPINE, SNOW, OR desert camouflage, it may not be as effective at concealing yourself as it would be if you had purchased Multicam, OD Green, or even tan.
-Americas warfighters and law enforcement do this when prepping for mission environments, and you should as well, as pick the wrong camo pattern can present yourself as a greater target.
+America’s warfighters and law enforcement do this when prepping for mission environments, and you should as well, as picking the wrong camo pattern can present you as a greater target.